Are Economists Always More Introverted? Analyzing Consistency in Persona-Assigned LLMs: Statistical Analysis

 \section{Statistical Analysis}

 Additional statistical analysis was done on the results for the model and dimension comparisons.We applied a one-sided Wilcoxon signed rank test with a confidence of 95\%.
-For all models the intra-persona entropy is significantly lower than the inter-persona consistency (all p-values <0.01).
-Additionally, when applying the same test to the different dimensions, we find no statistical differences for the singlechat and multichat evaluation dimensions (p-values are 0.1012 and 0.0948 respectively) for the other dimensions we find statistical significant differences (p-values < 0.001).
+For all models the intra-persona entropy is significantly lower than the inter-persona consistency (all p-values <0.05).
+Additionally, when applying the same test to the different dimensions, we find no statistical differences for the singlechat and multichat evaluation dimensions (p-values are 0.1012 and 0.0715 respectively) for the other dimensions we find statistical significant differences (p-values < 0.001).

 Furthermore, to identify a ranking among the different experiments, we conducted a Friedman test to identify whether there are significant differences and followed this with a Nemenyi test, given that our result showed there are significant differences to include a ranking.
 Tables~\ref{tab:stat_models} and~\ref{tab:stat_dims} show the rankings of the different models and dimensions.
 Qwen is in terms of inter-persona consistency only statistically not different from Llama 70B and on the intra-persona consistency, only Llama 3B is statistically different both on a 95\% confidence interval.
-For the different dimensions, we find statistical differences between survey, essay, and socialmedia on one hand and both singlechat and multichat for the intra-persona consistency on the other hand.
-For the inter-persona consistency, survey, essay, and socialmedia are significantly outperforming singlechat and only socialmedia post generation is significantly outperforming multichat.
+For the different dimensions, we find statistical differences between survey, essay, and socialmedia on one hand and both singlechat for the intra-persona consistency on the other hand, as well as between survey and socialmedia on the one hand and multichat on the other hand.
+For the inter-persona consistency, survey, essay, socialmedia, and multichat are significantly outperforming singlechat and only socialmedia post generation is significantly outperforming multichat.